LoyolaChicagoBooks/distributedsystems/source/syllabus.rst

 peer-to-peer, grids, platforms and infrastructure as services (PaaS and IaaS), cloud computing, etc.

-Various influential (and historical) distributed frameworks and technologies will be explored, e.g. DNS, CORBA, Java RMI, SOAP (XML-based RPCs), Message Passing Interface, and Globus.
-My version of this course also aims to introduce students to research methods and has a substantial written and oral communication component.

-This offering will have a substantial technical component **and** a substantial scientific/technical writing component, leading to a substantial *team* project.
+In this course we will work on projects centered around realistic business use cases.

 Prerequisites
 -------------

-Students in this course are expected to have the *minimum* of exposure to data structures and algorithms (COMP 271) or equivalent work experience (three years in a job with computer science and software development requirements).
+Students in this course are expected to have a *minimum* of the following from their undergraduate experience:
-You may be asked to provide a sample of your work if you are lacking in prerequisite background.

-Systems programming (COMP 264), object-oriented programming (COMP 413), and operating systems (COMP 374) are all strongly recommended but are not required.
+- Operating Systems
+- Data Structures
+- Algorithms
+- Competence in a high level programming language: Java, C#, or C++

 Recommended Textbook
 -----------------------